 You can post more than one time per week and I will grade the post that I think will earn you the higher grade.
 If you review your work and discover you've made a mistake, you may post a revision if it is still within the week's deadline.
-If you submit a blank post, you are not eligible to submit a "revision" unless that revision is posted within the first five minutes after the blank one.
-Blank posts do not earn credit.

-You need to pay attention to the feedback I offer you in the Comments section of the Grade-Center so you can improve your writing.
+You need to pay attention to the feedback I offer you in the Comments section of the GradeCenter so you can improve your writing.